Not all new jobs start on a good note, and if this has happened to you, quitting a job you just started may be the only answer.

 You Have Found A Better Opportunity

 If you have been offered a better job, it may feel a little unprofessional or ungrateful to take it so soon after starting your current role.
 In reality, your employer would have no hesitation in replacing you if they felt it were necessary.
 They have their best interests in mind, and you should have no concerns about doing what is right for you.
-If you’ve only just started, they’ll be able to replace you in no time anyway.
+If you’ve only just started, it’s easier for them to find a replacement compared to if you’ve been around for a few months.

 Benefits Of Quitting A New Job Early